guites/guilhermegarcia.dev/README.md

 The project uses hugo 0.121.0.

 To deploy, build the public directory with `hugo buld` and push (content/, public/, static/, etc) to the hugo branch.

+There is a GH Action that will then deploy the thing.